Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 - Mutterschaftsgeld in PKV is a one-off €210, not €210/month.
 The gap to GKV's €13/day is filled (or not) by your Krankentagegeld contract under § 192 Abs.
 5 VVG.

-Three family setups that capture most of what mixed-system parents actually face.
+The three setups below capture most of what mixed-system expat parents actually face.
 All figures are 2026 rates and total system cost (employer + employee combined for employees; self-employed pay the full amount themselves).
 PKV figures are mid-range market estimates for healthy applicants in a comprehensive tariff and need an individual calculation to be reliable for any specific family.

 Family of four: GKV vs PKV (total monthly cost)